madhav-madhusoodanan/blockchain/docs/reader_guide.md

 # Possible Feature(s):
-1. Plead to change a specific detail, and changes occur if proof exists, within some time Like, a block that was accidentally wronged
+1. Plead to change a specific detail, and changes occur if proof exists, within some time<br />
+    Like, a block that was accidentally wronged

 # Functionality
-The User does all the tasks
+The User does all the tasks (like making blocks, signing, detecting blocks etc) <br />
-All the other objects just allow the user to do its job faster
+All the other classes just provide the user with functionality.

 # Checks for basic blockchain completeness
 1. Create a send block